gvwilson/sensibleadventures/nardica/nardica.md

 The ship's control panel wavered and reformed as the gadget powered up and began spraying misinformation on all frequencies.

 "How fast?"
 Uncle Jack growled.
-"Tell me how shadding fast, man."
+"Tell me how shaddin' fast, man."

 "Twenty kay an hour."
 Wales hesitated.
 "Make that twenty-two.
 She's military for sure."

 Uncle Jack horked and spat into the garbage pail by his feet.
 "Don't mean she ain't a pirate too.
 Naggie!
-Where's my shadding tea?"
+Where's my shaddin' tea?"

 Iffy stepped out of the doorway so that her foster mother could squeeze past her and hand a thermos to her husband.
 She put her arm around Iffy, but the